cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 $ tar -xf <TARBALL_FILENAME>
 ```

 - From the installer directory, run the installer.
-The installation steps vary depending on the path you choose.
+The installation steps
+vary depending on the path.

-	+ To use a pe.conf file that you've previously populated, run the installer with the -c flag pointed at the pe.conf file.:
+	+ To use a pe.conf file that have been previously populated, run the
+	installer with the -c flag pointed at the pe.conf file.:

 ```bash
 $ sudo ./puppet-enterprise-installer -c <FULL PATH TO pe.conf>
 ```

-+ To have the installer open a copy of pe.conf for you to edit and install with, run the installer without the -c flag:
++ To have the installer open a copy of pe.conf for editing and install with,
+run the installer without the -c flag:

 ```bash
 $ sudo ./puppet-enterprise-installer
 ```

-- When installation completes, transfer the installer and the pe.conf file located at /etc/puppetlabs/enterprise/conf.d/ to the next server that you're installing a component on.
+- When installation is completed, transfer the installer and pe.conf file
+located at /etc/puppetlabs/enterprise/conf.d/ to the next server for
+installation.

 #### Install Puppet DB

-In a split installation, after you install the master, you're ready to install PuppetDB.
+In a split installation, after installing the master, its ready to
+install PuppetDB.

 - Unpack the installation tarball: